-In addition, the Company granted a short-term loan of € 1,700,000 to the aforementioned subsidiary within the year 2018 in order to repay its investment plan and this amount is included in the above table of transactions (Receivables) between the Company and its affiliated parties.
+4. The Company granted within the year 2018 a loan of 1.7 million Euros to its subsidiary "FLEXOPACK POLSKA Sp.
+Zo.o." in order to repay its investment plan and this amount is included in the above table of transactions (Receivables) between the Company and its related parties.

-- 6. The Company has provided a 5-year loan of 500 thousand Euros to its subsidiary "FLEXOPACK PTY LTD", based in Australia, for the implementation of the latter's ongoing investment plan which concerns the development and installation of production facilities.
-The current balance of the above loan is estimated at 200 thousand euro as 31/12/2018.
-It is included in the above table of related party transactions concerning transactions between the Company and its affiliates. - 7.
-There were no changes in the transactions between the Company and its related parties that could have a material effect on the Financial position and performance of the Company for the period 1.1.2018-31.12.2018. - 8.
-The transactions described above have been concluded under normal market conditions and contain no exceptional or individual trait which would render imperative the further analysis of them or the analysis of them per related party. - 9.
-There is no separate transaction that exceeds 10% of the value of the assets of the Company, as reflected in its latest published statements. - 10.
-There is no separate transaction which may be regarded as significant within the meaning of Circular no. 45/2011 of the Hellenic Capital Markets Commission. - 11.
-The Company's transactions and outstanding balances with subsidiaries have been eliminated from the consolidated financial statements.
+5. The Company has provided a 5-year loan of 500 thousand Euros to its subsidiary "FLEXOPACK PTY LTD", based in Australia, for the implementation of the latter's ongoing investment plan which concerns the development and installation of production facilities.
+The current balance of the above loan is estimated at 100 thousand euro as 31/12/2019.
+It is included in the above table of related party transactions concerning transactions (Receivables) between the Company and its affiliates.

-SECTION D
+6. There were no changes in the transactions between the Company and its related parties that could have a material effect on the Financial position and performance of the Company for the period 1.1.2019-31.12.2019.

+7. There is no separate transaction that exceeds 10% of the value of the assets of the Company, as reflected in its latest published statements.

+8. The Company has granted the following guarantees in favor of its subsidiary "FLEXOPACK POLSKA Sp.
+Zo.o.".

+a) Guarantee to a banking institution based in Poland for a maximum amount of EUR 2.5 million to ensure the repayment of a long-term loan of EUR 2.5 million.
+The balance of this loan amounted to EUR 1.072 million on 31.12.2019.

+b) Guarantee for a maximum amount of 1,350,000 PLN (approximately 317,000 Euros) to ensure the repayment of an equally short-term credit limit granted to the above subsidiary.

+9. The Company has also provided a guarantee to a credit institution in favor of its subsidiary "FLEXOPACK PTY LTD" based in Australia, for a maximum guarantee limit of approximately 74,000 Euros.

+10. The transactions described above have been concluded under normal market conditions and contain no exceptional or individual trait which would render imperative the further analysis of them or the analysis of them per related party.

+11. There is no separate transaction which may be regarded as significant within the meaning of Circular no. 45/2011 of the Hellenic Capital Markets Commission.

+12. The Company's transactions and outstanding balances with subsidiaries have been eliminated from the consolidated financial statements.

+The most significant transactions that took place during the previous fiscal year 2018 are shown in note 6.30 of the annual Financial Statements.

-Development, performance and Financial position
+SECTION D Development, performance and Financial position